cpknight/projects/README.md

 ## PAR-AERO Devices – Design and Prototype Projects

 This is the master index for PAR Aero device design projects; below this table is a summary of each sub-project/version/revision.
-Each project will correspond to a `PAR-Aero` Github repository, while each sub-project will correspond to _either_ (i) a top-level directory in those repositories, _or_ (ii) a separate repository for the sub-project.
+Each project will correspond to a `PAR-Aero-...` Github repository, while each sub-project will correspond to _either_ (i) a top-level directory in those repositories, _or_ (ii) a separate repository for the sub-project.
 Projects are named after départements of France, and may correspond to any aspect of PAR Aero device design and prototyping - airframes, parachutes, hardware, software, or tactics.

 Contact [@cpknight](https://github.com/cpknight) with your Github username for access to the repository that you're working on – many of these repositories make use of [Git Large File Storage](https://git-lfs.github.com/), so please also enable that extension on your system.